vcoutasso/vcoutasso/README.md

 ### Oh hello there 👋

-I'm a 23-year-old Electronic Engineering student from Brazil and a proud Apple Developer Academy student.
+I'm a 24-year-old Electronic Engineering student from Brazil and a proud Apple Developer Academy alumni.

-I'm currently most interested in iOS development and computational intelligence.
+I'm currently most interested in iOS and macOS development, cybersecurity and computational intelligence.

-I occasionally do some electronics and coding challenges for fun (:
+I occasionally do some electronics and coding challenges in different languages for fun (:

 <div>
   <a href="https://vcoutasso.com">